Sara Jane Ho

-Sara Jane Ho (何佩蓉) is a Chinese educator, socialite, and founder of Institute Sarita, a Beijing finishing school established in 2013.
-She is the etiquette expert for the 2022 Netflix series Mind Your Manners.
+Sara Jane Ho (何佩蓉 (Hé Pèiróng)) is a Chinese businesswoman, author, and socialite.
+She is the founder of Institute Sarita, a Beijing finishing school established in 2013 (closed since 2024).
+She is the etiquette expert and host for the 2022 Netflix series Mind Your Manners.
 The New York Times has described her as a representation of the new "Superrich" in China.

 Early life and education

 Sara Jane Ho was born in Hong Kong in December 1985.
-Her father made a living as a businessman who built hospitals to be donated to the government, while her mother was a music industry executive.
+Her father did oil exploration, while her mother was a music industry executive.
 Ho's mother died in 2007 when Sara Jane was 21.
+Ho credits her mother for her interest in etiquette through early exposure to international business and cultural norms.

-Ho attended the Peak School and German Swiss International School, followed by Phillips Exeter Academy in New Hampshire.
+Ho attended the Peak School and German Swiss International School in Hong Kong, followed by Phillips Exeter Academy in New Hampshire in the United States.

+At 16, she interned as a reporter at the South China Morning Post.
+At 17, she interned at Citigroup in Hong Kong and Zhongguancun in Beijing, as well as at multinational consulting firms.
+By the time she was 18, Ho had lived in Papua New Guinea, the United Kingdom, Hong Kong, and the United States.

+Ho is fluent in English, Cantonese, and Mandarin.
+She attained native-level Mandarin proficiency after moving to mainland China.
+She also speaks German and French.
 She studied English literature at Georgetown University, where she sits on the Georgetown College Board of Advisors, and received a Master of Business Administration from Harvard Business School.